dcbuild3r/blockchain-development-guide/README.md

 There are common patterns employed in smart contract development, this [Solidty-patterns](https://github.com/fravoll/solidity-patterns) repo implements some of them.

 Since the EVM is such a constrained environment where each additional operation executed by the EVM adds gas costs to the execution of the smart contract, developers try to build as least resource-intensive contracts as possible whilst also maximizing readability and security.
 Since blockchains are a very adversarial environment were mistakes in a smart contract could lead to fund drains (RUGS) and exploits, it can be considered mission-critical software and so many developers get inspiration from other mission-critical software guidelines like the ones of NASA which are responsible for the lives of astronauts going to space.
 These development principles are guidelines that help optimize a codebase for maximum security through the adoption of a standardized procedure and developer mindset.

+**ENS integration**

+We mentioned how to integrate ENS domain names into your dapp within the [front end development section](#front-end-development), but as a smart contract developer you can also [resolve ENS domain names on-chain](https://docs.ens.domains/contract-developer-guide/resolving-names-on-chain), [write your own resolver](https://docs.ens.domains/contract-developer-guide/writing-a-resolver) which implements [EIP137](https://github.com/ethereum/EIPs/issues/137) or even [write your own registrar](https://docs.ens.domains/contract-developer-guide/writing-a-registrar).

 #### Specialized languages